 The squatter must be the only one possessing the land.
 They cannot share occupation with other tenants, the landlord, or even other squatters or trespassers.

 A squatter must reside on the land for a period of 21 continuous years to qualify for adverse possession in Ohio.
-They cannot leave for a number of weeks or months and then claim that time as part of their continuous occupation time frame.
+They cannot leave for several weeks or months and then claim that time as part of their continuous occupation time frame.

 Color of Title